Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 Merits of Tissue Culture

-Tissue culture allows swift and efficient propagation of plants and cells from a limited population, thus creating an opportunity for mass production of disease-free plants and also contributing to the conservation of rare species.
-These, in turn, can facilitate genetic changes to develop crops with desirable traits, thus enhancing agricultural productivity and fertility.
+Tissue culture allows swift and efficient propagation of plants and cells from a limited population.
+Thus creating an opportunity for mass production of disease-free plants and contributing to the conservation of rare species.
+This can facilitate genetic variations to develop crops with desirable traits, thus enhancing agricultural productivity and fertility.
 It reduces the risk of contamination under aseptic conditions, hence guaranteeing predictable results for experiments.

 Challenges and Limitations